freeCodeCamp/guide/src/pages/html/index.md

 </body>
 </html>

-<!DOCTYPE html>: Defines this document to be HTML5
-<html>: The root element of an HTML page
-<head>: The element contains meta information about the document
-<title>: The element specifies a title for the document
-<body>: The element contains the visible page content
-<h1>: The element defines a large heading
-<p>: The element defines a paragraph
 ```

+!DOCTYPE html: Defines this document to be HTML5

+html: The root element of an HTML page

+head: The element contains meta information about the document

+title: The element specifies a title for the document

+body: The element contains the visible page content

+h1: The element defines a large heading

+p: The element defines a paragraph

 ### HTML Versions